Xbox Series S price and Apple Event: Noise Cancelling podcast episode 29

 Can't find the time to keep up with tech news?
 Looking for some awesome lockdown listening?
 We have you covered with the Noise Cancelling podcast, which is brought to you by TechRadar and our sister sites Laptop Mag and Tom's Guide.

-This week's show is presented by Sherri L. Smith, Editor in Chief of Laptop Mag.
+This week's show is presented by Gareth Beavis, TechRadar's Global Editor-in-Chief, and Sherri L. Smith, Editor in Chief of Laptop Mag.

 This week our guests are Olivia Tambini, TechRadar's Music and Audio Editor, and James Peckham, TechRadar's Phones Editor, who join us (remotely, of course) to talk about the last seven days in tech.